• Skip to primary navigation

 Gluten-Free Candy Cane cookies - candy cane shaped cookies, made from lengths of red, green, and white twisted dough - on a plate.

-When I was a kid, there were a few foods from the holidays that come to mind:
+When I was a kid, there were a few foods from the holiday season that come to mind:

-My aunt's dill dip Noelles cookies, and Sauerkraut Balls...
-Then, there were the Nanaimo Bars and Confetti Bars.
 I don't even associate those with any particular person, maybe it was just whoever got around to it?
-Those bars were pretty ubiquitous back home in Winnipeg...
+Those bars were pretty ubiquitous around Christmas time, back home in Winnipeg...

-Anyway, extended-family contributions aside, there were two sweets I associated with my immediate household: The weird (but awesome) peppermint patties that my maternal host would make.
+Anyway, extended-family contributions aside, there were two sweets I associated with my immediate household’s holiday baking: The weird (but awesome) peppermint patties that my maternal host would make.
 (I later developed my Peppermint Patties around the idea.)... and candy cane cookies.

-It's time to make some gluten-free candy cane cookies!
+It's time to make some gluten-free Christmas cookies!

 There's none of the chalkiness or weird aftertastes generally associated with gluten-free baking.
 They just taste like Christmas, and are totally suitable for a mixed crowd, as far as gluten allergies go.